sindiga-dev/Q-kao-Recipes/README.md

 ![myimage-alt-tag](./src/Screenshot%20from%202022-10-07%2007-36-02.png)

 ## Installation
--Run npm install
+-Run npm install <br>
 -Run npm start to start the Application
 ### Requirements

--Either a computer, Ipad, tablet or phone
+-Either a computer, Ipad, tablet or phone <br>
 -An access to internet connection

 ### Installation process